Clint Marcelle: Felgueiras

 Clint began his professional career in Portugal in 1995 with Felgueiras and made 21 appearances for the club in his first season.
 After the end of the 1994–95 campaign, Marcelle opted for a transfer and he moved across Europe to join Barnsley.

 Barnsley

 Marcelle signed a contract with Barnsley who were playing in the First Division.
 He scored on his debut against West Bromwich Albion, and further glory came for Marcelle, when he scored in the game against Bradford City that ensured Barnsley would be playing their football in the Premier League for the 1997–98 season.
-Marcelle held his own in England's top flight and flourished alongside the likes of seasoned veterans such as John Hendrie, Ashley Ward and Neil Redfearn.
+Marcelle played alongside seasoned veterans such as John Hendrie, Ashley Ward and Neil Redfearn.
 However, despite his efforts, Marcelle suffered relegation with Barnsley, and the club were to play the 1998–99 season back in the second tier of English football.
 The new season saw him have a loan spell with Scunthorpe United in 1999, before he was released by the club.